 3. In interesting and heartening news, The Ganges and Yamuna rivers have now been designated as “living human entities” to help stop the pollution of these highly polluted waters.
 Polluting the rivers will now in court amount to the same as harming a human being.

-5. “Political activism can be measured in several ways: by the number of signatories on a petition, demonstrators at a protest or donations to an organization.
+5. “Political activism can be measured in several ways: by the number of signatories on a petition, demonstrators at a protest, or donations to an organization.
 Or, in some cases, the sale of art supplies“.

 7. We are obsessed with The House That £100K Built.
-In last week’s episode a couple built a family home for just £50K, and kitted it out with things they found on Gumtree.
+In last week’s episode, a couple built a family home for just £50K and kitted it out with things they found on Gumtree.

 8. Thanks so much for all of your lovely responses to this post.
 I have loved every single one of them.

 9. Captain Planet – the 90s cartoon – is being released digitally to coincide with Earth Day.
-Did you watch it first time around?
+Did you watch it the first time around?
 I watched a couple of episodes of it as a kid and was not a fan.
-To save you the pain of watching this well meaning but utterly unbearable cartoon, you can read this synopsis.
-Quote that sums it up best?
+To save you the pain of watching this well-meaning but utterly unbearable cartoon, you can read this synopsis.
+The quote that sums it up best?
 “Captain Planet was useless.
 His entire modus operandi was to rid the world of pollution, but his only known weakness was – you have guessed it – pollution.
 What sort of messed-up situation is that?
 He’s scuppered at every turn.
 It is like putting Superman to work exclusively as a kryptonite distributor“.

 10. And lastly, a simple way to think about waste, via Plan C: